Couples devotions are two words that used to make my head spin.

-I reached across the bed and squeezed my husband’s hand.
+I remember one morning I reached across the bed and squeezed my husband’s hand.

 “We’ll get through this, babe,” he said.
 “Let’s pray and ask God for help.”

 Looking back, I honestly don’t remember what was troubling me that early morning.
 I just remember that I’d come into the bedroom a few minutes before with tears on my cheeks and a heart full of frustration and anger… and I’d been so relieved to see my husband waiting for me in our bed, ready to meet me for our morning devotion time.

 In that moment (and on almost a daily basis), I find myself grateful that my husband and I make morning Bible time a priority—despite his demanding travel schedule and my very full life as a homeschooling mom of four.

 It hasn’t always been this way, however.
 In fact, for most of our 13 years of marriage, our times together in the Word have been sporadic and, honestly, lacking depth.

 Of course we’d heard about the benefits of habitually reading the Word together.
 But we had no idea where to start.
 And we certainly had no clue how to make it a regular part of our routine (we’d tried and failed repeatedly).

 After a while I think we just gave up trying, believing that a regular devotional time together was a “someday” item: you know, someday when the kids were gone and we “weren’t so busy.”